sullysbrain/ws-sullysbrain.com/readme.md

 - Django web backend, accessing SQL database.
 - Cache to static build
 - Have dynamic REST ability to show real time SQL queries.
+- Build site within Docker environments (one for database, one for main app)
+- Setup Jenkins for git -> production pipeline

 #### Copyright Notice